oVirt/ovirt-site/source/release/3.5.3/index.html.md

 ### oVirt Hosted Engine HA

+* Unexpected Migration of HostedEngine
-* Log entries should explain why HE agent try to start vms on both hosts
+ - Log entries should explain why HE agent try to start vms on both hosts

 ### oVirt Hosted Engine Setup

+* Failed to deploy additional host due to unconfigured iptables
-* Running hosted-engine --vm-status, when ovirt-ha-broker service stopped, drop exception
+ - Running hosted-engine --vm-status, when ovirt-ha-broker service stopped, drop exception
  - [TEXT ONLY] - Hosted Engine - Instructions for handling Invalid Storage Domain error
  - [self-hosted] Can't add 2nd host into self-hosted env: The VDSM host was found in a failed state...
 Unable to add slot-5b to the manager